What Is Asthma?

 The doctor will start with a physical exam and ask about your symptoms and medical history.

-You’ll have tests to see how well your lungs work, including:
+You’ll have tests to see how well your lungs work, which may include:

 - Spirometry.
 This simple breathing test measures how much air you blow out and how fast.